rzfeeser/simpleflaskservice/README.md

 This repo provides a simple Python-Flask Server with several RESTful APIs for learning and testing.
 I created it to learn about running containers within Pods in Kubernetes, but could be used to test across many orchestrated environments.
 Deployed on a virtual machine, or baremetal, it could be a useful tool demonstrating HTTP connectivity.

-The current release of this code is also available as a containerized image on https://hub.docker.io/.
+The current release of this code can be deployed from the GitHub Container Repository (GHCR): https://github.com/rzfeeser/simpleflaskservice/pkgs/container/simpleflaskservice

 Alternatively, this code can easily be transformed into a docker image following the steps included in this repo.
 Steps on deploying code found in this repository can be found at the bottom of the README file.